Table of Contents

 Step 5: Review Portfolios & Case Studies

 Download and test their apps.
-Ask for case studies showing how they solved challenges, met deadlines, and handled scaling.
+Request case studies that demonstrate how they solved challenges, met deadlines, and managed scaling.

 Step 6: Verify Reviews & Client References